benjaminsampica/bensampica.com/content/post/minimalapihtmx/index.md

 - Changing pages in Blazor SSR doesn't bring you to the top of the page if both pages have below-the-fold content and you have scrolled down.
 - Dynamically loading javascript scripts is janky and leave behind code when they're swapped out.
 - Managing render modes in Blazor is really complicated.
 It's powerful but nonetheless complicated.
 Websockets, render modes, caching, etc..
-- To get a little more subjective, submitting forms in Blazor SSR is [janky](https://learn.microsoft.com/en-us/aspnet/core/blazor/forms/?view=aspnetcore-8.0) 🤷‍♂️ .
+- To get a little more subjective, submitting forms in Blazor SSR is [janky](https://learn.microsoft.com/en-us/aspnet/core/blazor/forms/?view=aspnetcore-8.0) 🤷‍♂️.
 - I also like vertically slicing features and combining Blazor WASM + Server interactivity forces you into a `.Client` project with just the interactive components and forces components to be separated.

 {{< notice tip >}}
-HTMX has a lot of different mechanisms to handle triggering which you can read about [here](https://htmx.org/attributes/hx-trigger/).
+HTMX has a lot of different ways to respond to events which you can read about [here](https://htmx.org/attributes/hx-trigger/).
 {{< /notice >}}

 ## Creating The Project